vitlabuda/spideriment/README.md

    * **Linux**
    * **Python 3.7+**

-   The program was tested on Python 3.7 (Debian 10) and Python 3.8 (Ubuntu 20.04).
+   The program was tested in Python 3.7 (Debian 10) and Python 3.8 (Ubuntu 20.04).

 ### 2. Install the dependencies